freenas/freenas-docs/userguide/tn_initial.rst

 on the control panel for each storage controller.
 Wait thirty seconds after turning on the first storage controller before powering on the second storage controller.
-This will make it clear which controller will be the active controller in High Availability configurations.
+This will make it clear which controller is the active controller in High Availability configurations.

 Once the %brand% Storage Array is fully operational, the %brand%